 - José Leclerc (Tommy John surgery): Leclerc underwent successful Tommy John surgery on March 31, which was performed by team physician Dr. Keith Meister.
 He will be sidelined for approximately 12-14 months.

-Other Rangers Injuries
+Rangers Minor League Injuries

 Like 'Inside The Rangers' on Facebook